Utah's Iron Ore Industry

 Mining operations were delayed due to financial difficulties of Palladon Ventures Ltd.

-(CML Metals Corporation is 78 percent owned by Luxor Capital Group and 22 percent owned by Palladon Ventures, Ltd.; Luxor Capital Group is a hedge fund founded by Christian Leone.)
+(At the time, CML Metals Corporation was 78 percent owned by Luxor Capital Group and 22 percent owned by Palladon Ventures, Ltd.; Luxor Capital Partners, LP was a New York City hedge fund founded by Christian Leone.)

 (Palladon Ventures, Ltd., is a mining company based in Vancouver, British Columbia.
-As of March 2010 Palladon's CEO is Dale Gilbert who is also President and CEO of Gilbert Development Corporation, the project's mining contractor.
-Also on Palladon's Board of Directors is Steve Gilbert, founder of Gilbert Development Corporation.)
+As of March 2010 Palladon Iron Corporation's CEO was Dale Gilbert who was also President and CEO of Gilbert Development Corporation, the project's mining contractor.
+Also on Palladon's Board of Directors was Steve Gilbert, founder of Gilbert Development Corporation.)

 July 12, 2010